qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 > >
 > > 1.  and 5 are the sort of tasks often solved with Deep Learning.
 > > 2. is technically possible but solving this with Deep Learning would be extremely wasteful, you could do the same with much less computing power using traditional techniques.
-> > 3. will probably fail because there's not enough training data.
+> > 3. will probably fail because there is not enough training data.
 > > 4. will fail because the Deep Learning system only knows what cats and dogs look like, it might accidentally classify the people as cats or dogs.
 > {: .solution}
 {: .challenge}